aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/themecolor/_index.md

 public class ThemeColor
 ```

-A utility class providing constants.
 Specifies the theme colors for document themes.

 To learn more, visit the **Working with Styles and Themes** documentation article.